/**

 * targets is below this value, mark the zone as unhealthy in DNS, so that traffic

 * is routed only to healthy zones.
-The possible values are off
+The possible values are off or an

 * integer from 1 to the maximum number of targets.
 The default is

-* off
+* off.

 * target_group_health.dns_failover.minimum_healthy_targets.percentage